-Indeed, to process these 10 parts we will need 300 minutes which is the time it takes to process 5 parts in the blue machine a.
+Indeed, to process these 10 parts we will need 300 minutes which is the time it takes to process 5 parts in machine a.

-This means that if we reduce the lot size below 10 the green machine will be more restrictive than blue a so it will become the new bottleneck.
+This means that if we reduce the lot size below 10 the green machine will be more restrictive than the blue and so it will become the new bottleneck.

 In practice to avoid the green machine from becoming the bottleneck we must leave a margin choosing a lot size greater than 10.

-If we apply the same reasoning to the orange machine:
+If we apply the same reasoning to the brown machine:

 In this case the minimum lot size is 8.
 It may not be practical to have different lot sizes in both machines so we may decide on a value above both such as 12 to compensate for any inefficiencies.